mtlynch/spaceduck/_posts/2018-02-18-new-sia-library.md

 title: Sia Finally Published an Official Library but Forgot to Tell Anyone
 layout: post
 date: '2018-02-18'
-summary: A first look at a long-awaited library.
+description: A first look at a long-awaited library.
 tags:
 - sia
 - api
 permalink: "/new-sia-library/"
-comments: true
 ---

 In my last post, I described the [testing tools](/sia-metrics-collector/) I developed to load test Sia.
 I shared that article on [reddit](https://redd.it/7y2q3k) and lamented the fact that I had to write my tools in Python using a third-party library because Sia doesn't offer any official client libraries.